vasudhathinks/Personal-Projects/Comparing-Models/README.md

 #### Premise:
-Various classification machine learning algorithms were used on two datasets to compare model performance and understand different models' strengths and weaknesses.
+Various supervised learning classification algorithms were used on two datasets to compare model performance and understand different models' strengths and weaknesses.

 #### Description of the two datasets:
 1. [The Titanic Dataset from Kaggle.](https://www.kaggle.com/c/titanic/data)